| The

 Intra-procedural and post-procedural angiogram permits conclusions as

-The goal of pre-operative embolization is turning the AVM
+to the stability of the occlusion.
+Pre-operative embolization: The goal of pre-operative embolization is turning the AVM

 that was supposed to be inoperable into an operable AVM.
 The risk of